Haim Drukman: Early life

 Haim Meir Drukman was born in Kuty in the Second Polish Republic (today in Ukraine).
 His mother's name was Milkah.
-After hiding with his parents during the Holocaust, he made aliyah to Mandate Palestine in 1944 by posing as the child of a different set of parents.
+After hiding with his parents during the Holocaust, he immigrated to Mandate Palestine in 1944 by posing as the child of a different set of parents.
 He was reunited with his real parents after World War II.
 In 1949, Drukman joined the Israel Defense Forces as part of the Bnei Akiva gar'in (pioneer group) in the Nahal brigade.
-In this capacity, he took part in the rebuilding of two religious kibbutzim, Tirat Tzvi and Sa'ad, which were damaged in the 1948 Arab–Israeli War.
-After his discharge, Drukman studied at the Aliyah Institute in Petah Tikva and the Bnei Akiva Yeshiva in Kfar Haroeh.
+In this capacity, he took part in the rebuilding of two religious kibbutzim, Tirat Zvi and Sa'ad, which were damaged in the 1948 Arab–Israeli War.
+After his discharge, Drukman studied at the Aliyah Institute in Petah Tikva and Yeshivat Kfar Haroeh.
 He then transferred to the Mercaz HaRav yeshiva in Jerusalem, where he became a student of Zvi Yehuda Kook.
 In 1952, he became a member of Bnei Akiva's National Directorate, and from 1955 until 1956, he served as an emissary of the organisation to the United States, at Kook's behest.